-Unlike the ones my mother made, these smoked stuffed peppers are much more flavorful, and because the ground beef is precooked they contain less fat.
+Unlike the ones my mom made, these smoked stuffed peppers are much more flavorful, and because the ground beef is precooked they contain less fat.

 The seasoned beef and onion mixture is combined with dry oatmeal and cooked rice, which gives it a nice, light texture.
 Also, these can be baked in the oven, although you'll be missing out on that smokey flavor.

 Look for peppers that are nicely shaped and close to the same size and that will be stable standing on a flat surface.
 The peppers I used were about 3 inches in diameter, and with four of them I used nearly all of the filling mixture.

 Color choice isn't really that important, although a variety of colors looks really nice on the platter.
-Green peppers will have a less sweet and slightly bitter taste compared to the red, yellow and orange peppers.
+Green peppers will have a less-sweet and slightly bitter taste compared to the red, yellow and orange peppers.

 Before combining the eggs with the seasoned beef mixture, make sure that the meat is allowed to cool down until it's slightly warm.
 If it's too hot, the eggs will cook and not coat everything as they should.

 When the eggs are combined with the meat mixture, the peppers should be immediately filled and put into the smoker or oven.

 The filling must reach 160 degrees to be safe.
 It's rare, but eggs can contain salmonella bacteria which at minimum can cause severe discomfort, and in some people it can cause very serious symptoms.

 Be sure to use a food thermometer to measure the stuffing temperature.
-I used my Maverick remote smoker thermometer so I wouldn't have to open the smoker door to monitor the temperature.
+I used my ThermoWorks Smoke dual-probe smoker thermometer so I wouldn't have to open the smoker door to monitor the temperature.

 This recipe turned out impressively well!
-I used apple wood-chips for adding smoke flavor, but other woods can be used.
-Fruit-woods or nut-woods like cherry or pecan would be equally good.
+I used apple wood chips for adding smoke flavor, but other woods can be used.
+Fruit woods or nut woods like cherry or pecan would be equally good.

 There was no hint of greasiness, and the texture was light and slightly crumbly.
 I hope you give this recipe a try, even if you bake it in the oven!